Md Zabir Ansari: Achievements

 He clinched the silver medal at the South Asia Karate Championship in Sri Lanka back in 2017.
 He showcased his skills at the Open Karate Championship in Thailand in 2018.
 He has actively taken part in numerous national and international karate tournaments.
 Bihar government has recognized his talent by bestowing him with sports accolades in 2018, 2021, 2022 and 2023.

 He has achieved first place in the State Level Karate Championship for six consecutive years, in addition to earning silver and bronze medals in 2017 and 2019.
 In the previous year, He placed third in the All India Inter University Karate Championship.
 He secured fourth place in the Khelo India University Games 2022.

-Ansari secured a gold medal at the International Karate Championship held in Kakarvitta Meshinagar Jhapa, Nepal.
+In June 2024, Ansari secured a gold medal at the International Karate Championship held in Kakarvitta Meshinagar Jhapa, Nepal.
 He was honored by Gopal Tamang, a local politician.

+In August 2025, Ansari clinched the National-level gold medal at the Karate Championship 2025 held at Kurukshetra University, Haryana.

-Zabir has also played in the championship in China in 2018 and Turkey in 2019.
+Zabir has also played in the championship in China in 2018, Turkey in 2019 and Egypt in 2022.